LaunchCodeEducation/fullstack-todo/README.md

 # Components

-Both the Client (Frontend) and API (Backend) follow an on-the-nose MVC architecture and component design to help illustrate the respective separation of concerns.
-The Client and API Components are architecturally (served) separately from each other and communicate through HTTP (AJAX) requests.
-The terms Architecture and Design are defined in this document as follows:
+The Client (Frontend) and API (Backend) use an MVC architecture and a MCVC (modified MVC) design for infrastructure and code structure separation of concerns.
+In this document Architecture and Design are defined:

-> **Architecture** refers to the external infrastructure or how the components of a system are hosted and communicate with each other
+> **Architecture** refers to the external infrastructure or how the components of a system are hosted (served) and communicate with each other

 > **Design** refers to the internal structure of a code base and the semantics of how its modules communicate with each other